 Seven initiatives began development within 2014, with each initiative aimed towards improving community based healthcare services:

-Provincial PEOLC EMS Assess, Treat, and Refer Project
+Provincial PEOLC EMS Assess, Treat, & Refer Project

 The overall goal of this initiative is to formalize and spread a provincial PEOLC EMS program across the province of Alberta giving support to patients who are experiencing a PEOLC emergency at home.
 This will increase support in the community setting while avoiding the uneccessary access and utilization of emergency department resources.

-Provincial PEOLC Website for Patients, Families and Health Care Providers
+Provincial PEOLC Website for Patients, Families & Health Care Providers

 A Provincial and centralized website for patients, families and healthcare providers, will be launched April 1, 2015.
 This website will allow access to Alberta specific PEOLC resources so that Albertans and health care providers will know who to contact and/or what services are available to support PEOLC needs in the community setting.

 Enhancing 24/7 Palliative Physician On-Call Services

 Develop and sustain a 24/7 on call Palliative Physician support for adult and pediatric patients across all geographies in Alberta.
 This will provide a centralized access for primary health care providers to access palliative physician support for PEOLC symptom management.

 Clinical Pathways & Guidelines

 Identify plans for PEOLC guidelines/pathway care models.
 An environmental scan identified 3 keys areas of need for PEOLC pathway guidelines: Enhancing Primary Care Capacity, Community Access, and Acute Care Transitions.
 This initiative will help clinicians integrate PEOLC earlier in the disease trajectory helping to meet patients and families PEOLC needs throughout their continuum of care.